AlyssaDA-svg/SQL-Learning-Materials/README.md

 # SQL-Learning-Materials
-I complied here the resources I've used learning SQL.
+Compilation of the resources i used while learning SQL.
+SQL Tool I used: MySQL workbeanch